jasonfrankenstein/MLForRecords/readme.md

 ### Supervisors: Greg Rolan, Lan Du

-This repository contaisn the source code from my Master of Data Science minor thesis.
+This repository contains the source code from my Master of Data Science minor thesis.

 All code modules were developed on Google Colab.